-In 2020 and 2019, the Company modified certain awards to extend the post-termination exercise period for certain terminated employees, which resulted in stock-based compensation expense of \$6.4 million and \$8.7 million for the years ended December 31, 2020 and 2019, respectively.
-In 2020, the Company modified a stock option award granted to an executive, which resulted in additional stock-based compensation expense of \$4.7 million for the year ended December 31, 2020.
-There were no material award modifications in 2021.
+In 2020, the Company modified certain stock option awards to extend the post-termination exercise period for certain terminated employees, which resulted in stock-based compensation expense of \$6.4 million for the year ended December 31, 2020.
+In 2020, the Company also modified a stock option award granted to an executive, which resulted in additional stock-based compensation expense of \$4.7 million for the year ended December 31, 2020.